 - Rip/Wood saw

 That’s about it.
 I believe that the best way to get people motivated enough to get out into the shop and just make something is to set an example.
 Many woodworking (etc.) videos on YouTube make it seem like to get started, you need a table saw, at the very least.
 The fact that “limited tools” is a thing that very few woodworkers do (with the notable exception of Steve Ramsey, who I highly recommend you go check out), not to mention that it seems like you still need at least a jigsaw, is just more evidence that the norm is power tools.
 My goal is to trod all over that norm.
 Do I still use a drill?
 Yes.
 But I believe that a drill is one of the most useful power tools you will ever own.
-That and the fact that I don’t have a brace and bit (by the way, now you know what to get me for my birthday).
+Even then, I still use my hand-drill quite frequently.
 As for metalworking, I think that everything I have just said still applies.
 Not convinced?
 Go check out Aaron Gough’s earlier videos on YouTube.

 In the future, I hope to add more questions and answers here, depending on which ones are most common.

 God bless, and I will see you (at least figuratively!) in the next post.